EDIT 2021-07-04 17:40 CET: Added redacted screenshots of exploit traffic

 EDIT 2021-07-08 14.45 CET: Further clarified the identified steps of the exploit

-We have been investigating this issue and our CSIRT team have been working around the clock to help affected organizations.
+We have been investigating this issue and our CSIRT team has been working around the clock to help affected organizations.

 We are thankful for all information that other security researchers and response teams have been sharing, such as Huntress and Kevin Beaumont.
 So far, we don’t see any substantial discrepancy between the results of our investigation and the publicly available IOCs that have been shared.

 Kaseya customers using the on-prem VSA server were affected by this attack.
-The VSA server is used to manage large fleets of computers, and is normally used by MSPs to manage all their clients.
-Without separation between client environments, this creates a dependency: is the VSA server is compromised, all client environments managed from this server can be compromised too.
+The VSA server is used to manage large fleets of computers and is normally used by MSPs to manage all their clients.
+Without separation between client environments, this creates a dependency: if the VSA server is compromised, all client environments managed from this server can be compromised too.

-Additionally, if the VSA server is exposed to Internet, any potential vulnerability could be leveraged over the Internet to breach the server.
+Additionally, if the VSA server is exposed to the internet, any potential vulnerability could be leveraged over the Internet to breach the server.
 This is what happened in this case.
 The threat actor, an affiliate of the REvil ransomware-as-a-service, identified and exploited a zero-day vulnerability in the VSA server.